legend-exp/legend-pygeom-l1000/docs/source/cli_usage.md

 1. Use `--visualize` without specifying an output file to preview changes quickly
-2. Use `--detail simple` to speed up geometry generation
-3. Use `--assemblies` to focus on specific components
+2. Use `--assemblies` to focus on specific components

 ### Production Geometries

 For final, production-ready geometries:

-1. Use `--detail full` for complete detail
+1. Use `--detail radiogenic` for radiogenic detail
 2. Run with `--check-overlaps` to verify geometry integrity
-3. Generate both `--vis-macro-file` and `--det-macro-file` for simulation
-4. Use custom `--config` files to document specific geometry variations
+3. Use custom `--config` files to document specific geometry variations

 ### Performance Considerations